Nastaran-khorraminia/Atlanti_code_population_genetics/README.md

 │
 └── README.md

- ## Future work
+## Future Work

 - Calculate additional population genetic statistics.
- - Explore genetic differentiation among locations.
+- Explore genetic differentiation among sampling locations.
+- Extend the analysis with additional population genetic metrics.
- - Add futher visualizations of popuulation genetic diversity.
+- Develop further visualizations of genetic diversity and population structure.

 ## Conclusion

- This project demonstrates a reproducible workflow for exploring microsatellite genetic diversity in Atlantic cod using a publicly available dataet.
-The analysis examined observed an expected heterozygosity and allele diversity across sampling locations and microsatellite markers.
-Puthon-based data processing and visualization were used to summerized patterns of genetic diversity variation.
+This project demonstrates a reproducible workflow for exploring microsatellite genetic diversity in Atlantic cod using a publicly available dataset.

+The analysis examined observed heterozygosity, expected heterozygosity, and allele diversity across sampling locations and microsatellite markers.
+Python-based data processing and visualization were used to summarize patterns of genetic variation and develop a reproducible bioinformatics workflow.

- ## Limitation
+## Limitations

- The analysis id intended as eploratory and educational bioinformatics project.
-The dataset contains uneven sample sizes among sampling locations, including locatiions represented by very few individuals.
-Therefore, the results should be inerpreted descriptively rather than as definitive evidence of population differentiatin. the analysis uses pulicly available data and is completely independent of confidential Master's thesis data.
+This analysis is intended as an exploratory bioinformatics project.
+The dataset contains uneven sample sizes among sampling locations, including locations represented by relatively few individuals.
+Therefore, the results should be interpreted descriptively rather than as definitive evidence of population differentiation.

+The analysis uses publicly available data and is independent of confidential research datasets.

 ## Data Source

- The genotype was obtained from Dryad:
+The genotype dataset was obtained from Dryad:

- Andre et al. -Population structure in Atlantic cod in eastern North Sea-Skagerrak-Kattegat: early life stage of dispersal and adult migration.
+André et al. — *Population structure in Atlantic cod in the eastern North Sea-Skagerrak-Kattegat: early life stage dispersal and adult migration.*

 DOI: 10.5061/dryad.m3913